eiis1000/posske-project-25/README.md

-Run via `python run_deformations.py` in a virtual environment with SageMath 10.x (tested on 10.6).
+Run via `python run_deformations.py` in a virtual environment with SageMath 10.x (tested on 10.6) and numba.
+A consistent way to do this is to install `nix-shell` then use `nix-shell --run "sage --python run_deformations.py"`